acfr/RobustNeuralNetworks/README.md

 This repository and README are a work-in-progress.

+[NOTE]: This branch includes experimental code to initialise RENs and R2DNs from explicit models.
+It's a WIP.

 ## Installation

 First, [create a virtual environment](https://docs.python.org/3/library/venv.html).
 Activate the virtual environment and install all dependencies in `requirements.txt` with